Evaluating the Potential of Open-Pollinated Field Corn for Growers in the Northeast

 c.
 Forty growers in the northeast will learn how to save their own seed of OP corn varieties and a significant share of them will plan to begin seed saving.

 We are now at about the half-way point for this three-year project and have completed two field seasons.
-Major accomplishments for this project year include identifying farmer-cooperators, establishing the third season of field trials, collecting data on ear and cooking quality traits from the second year trials and agronomic data from third year trials, and conducting several outreach activities to let people know about the project and share second-year project data.
+Major accomplishments for this project year include identifying farmer-cooperators, establishing the second season of field trials, collecting data on ear quality from the first year trials and agronomic data from second year trials, and conducting several outreach activities to let people know about the project and share first-year project data.
 Details are presented below by project milestones that are relevant for the first two project years.

 a.
 Farmer collaborators decide to engage in research.
-We contacted and engaged with six farmer collaborators in NY, all of whom hosted trials on their farms.
-We also engaged farm managers and conducted trials at one research farm in NY.
+We contacted and engaged with six farmer collaborators in NY and one in NH, all of whom hosted trials on their farms.
+We also engaged farm managers and conducted trials at two research farms in NY and one in NH.

 b.
 Farmers and researchers establish trials.
-Strip trials to evaluate four promising OP varieties and two commercial hybrid checks were planted at three locations in NY.
-Small plot trials of these same hybrids were planted at two NY locations to evaluate silage yield and quality.
-Finally, small plot trials to screen a broad range of OP varieties were established in NY.
-Varieties in these trials were grouped by maturity, with 35 OP varieties and four hybrid checks in the early maturity trial and 37 OP varieties and three hybrid checks in the late maturity trial.
-Each trial was planted at three locations.
+Strip trials to evaluate four promising OP varieties and two commercial hybrid checks were planted at three locations in NY and two locations in NH.
+Small plot trials to screen a broad range of OP varieties were established in NY.
+Varieties were grouped by maturity, with 28 OP varieties and four hybrid checks in the early maturity trial and 27 OP varieties and three hybrid checks in the late trial.
+Each was planted at three locations.

 c.
 Researchers collect, analyze, and interpret data.
 Data collected on NH strip trials included plant stand, number of leaves and plant height at three and six weeks after planting, stalk strength, and silage yield, moisture, and quality.
-Plant population, grain yield, grain moisture, and stalk and root lodging data were collected on strip trials and grain quality analysis is underway.
-Extensive data collection was done on the many OP varieties in the small plot grain trials, including plant morphology, plant development, and yield data.
+Plant population, grain yield, grain moisture, and stalk and root lodging data were collected on NY strip trials and grain quality analysis is underway.
+Extensive data collection was done on NY small plot trials, including plant morphology, plant development, and yield data.
 Data collection is underway on ear traits and grain samples will be subjected to processing and eating quality analyses.
 Testing for the presence of Bt and Roundup-Ready transgenes will be done on saved seed.

 Impacts and Contributions/Outcomes

-Our first field season was characterized by extreme drought pressure in NY and the second and third seasons by excessive rainfall!
-Despite this, we have three years of data on a broad range of OP varieties and have begun assembling a descriptive catalog of the varieties that we have evaluated.
+Our first field season was characterized by extreme drought pressure in NY and the second season by excessive rainfall!
+Despite this, we have two years of data on a broad range of OP varieties and have begun assembling a descriptive catalog of the varieties that we have evaluated.
 A broad range of growers, extension educators, field crop industry representatives, and researchers are aware of the project through field day and winter meeting presentations.
-We expect most of our performance targets to be achieved by the project end date, when we are in a position to provide multi-year evaluation data (farmers should never be choosing varieties based on single-season evaluations) and when we make available our workshop on seed saving and selection.
-That said, we already have had requests for information about OP corn from a number of growers and extension educators, which indicates that we are making progress on our first performance target (forty growers in NY and NH will try OP corn varieties on their farms).
+We expect most of our performance targets to be achieved during the final project year, when we are in a position to provide multi-year evaluation data (farmers should never be choosing varieties based on single-season evaluations) and when we conduct our workshop on seed saving and selection.
+That said, we already have had requests for information about OP corn from several growers, which indicates that we are making progress on our first performance target (forty growers in NY and NH will try OP corn varieties on their farms).
 We will be preparing an article for Country Folks magazine (February 2004 issue) describing the project and variety evaluation results to date, which is timed to allow growers interested in OP corn to use this information in their seed purchasing decisions for the 2004 growing season.